kdillmcfarland/micro_ecol/README.md

 # micro_ecol
-Scripts used in the analysis of amplicon microbiota data in R
+Scripts used in the analysis of amplicon microbiota data

+## clean_repFasta_FAST.py

+Renames fasta sequences output from mothur from automatically generated name to OTU #
-## Pairwise_adonis_all.r
+## Pairwise_adonis

-Function to run pairwise PERMANOVAs of all levels of a variable of interest across beta-diversity measures.
+Functions to run pairwise PERMANOVAs with multiple comparison (fdr) correction across all levels variables of interest across beta-diversity measures.
 Adapted from Pedro Martinez Arbizu (https://www.researchgate.net/post/How_can_I_do_PerMANOVA_pairwise_contrasts_in_R).

-Allows use of Bray-Curtis, Jaccard and UniFrac.
-Allows `strata` function within adonis
+* 1 - One variable of interest.
+Output to console.
+Bray-Curtis or Jaccard only.
+* 2 - Multiple variables of interest allowed.
+Output saved to table.
+Bray-Curtis or Jaccard only.
+* All - One variable of interest.
+Output to console.
+Bray-Curtis, Jaccard, or UniFrac allowed.
+Stratification of model allowed with strata option.
+## pairwise_permdisp.R

+Permutational tests of beta-dispersion (PERMDISP) across multiple variables of interest and pairwise with TukeyHSD.
+Multiple variables of interest allowed.
+Bray-Curtis or Jaccard only.
+## R_krusk.R

+Automates Kruskal-Wallis test execution on OTUs of interest as determined by simper_pretty.R.
+See https://github.com/asteinberger9 for up to date version
+## simper_pretty.R

+Automates SIMAPERA execution for comparisons OTUs across variables of interest.
+See https://github.com/asteinberger9 for up to date version